 - low-grade fever

 As the disease progresses, the symptoms will become more serious.
 Classic symptoms of meningitis (e.g., stiff neck, headache, light sensitivity) are not always present.
 Instead, you may experience the following symptoms:

 - nausea and vomiting

-If you have symptoms of TB meningitis, your doctor may order additional tests to confirm a diagnosis.
+Your doctor may order additional tests if they think you have symptoms of TB meningitis.
 This may include a lumbar puncture (spinal tap).
-The spinal tap will require your doctor to collect fluid from your spinal column.
-The fluid will be sent to a laboratory for analysis to confirm your condition.
+They’ll collect fluid from your spinal column and send it to a laboratory for analysis to confirm your condition.

-Your doctor may also order other tests to evaluate your health.
-These tests include:
+Your doctor may order other tests to evaluate your health, such as: